gjpin/arch-linux/README.md

 # Modern Arch Linux setup
-*Note: this is a collection of SIMPLE Arch Linux (post-)install scripts, custom made for my machine.*
+*Note: this is a collection of SIMPLE and OPINIONATED Arch Linux (post-)install scripts.*

 ## Features and setup
 ### Install script